kelvin147789/ARTX-Sharing-Pool/README.md

- WARMING: It is not official published by ARTX.

-  It is an open source project , use at your own risk.
+ WARMING: It is not official published by ARTX , use at your own risk !

 * To support Dev , send any amount of ETH to this Sharing Pool Contract, thank you !